brianch/offline-chess-puzzles/README.md

 - Settings are remembered and loaded when you open the app again
 - Navigate to the previous/next puzzles
 - Favorite puzzles and search those favorites
+- You can navigate to the previous or next puzzles
+- Export part of the search to PDF
+- Save puzzle as a .jpg file

 ## License:
 - The code is distributed under the MIT License.
 See `LICENSE` for more information.<br/>